-Preparing to create an equirectangular projection from two GoPro Fusion fish-eye images.
+Preparing to create an equirectangular projection from two GoPro Fusion fisheye images.

 Now we know some of the fundamentals, this week, lets look at how we can merge the two fisheyes together into a single equirectangular projection.

 Angle of view and field of view

-180 degree field of view
+180 degree field of view (horizontal and vertical)

-It makes sense that it occupies half of a spherical (equirectangular) projection, which captures the entire visible universe from a single position, when correctly distorted, below showing the front image mapped in the equirectangular space;
+It makes sense that it occupies half of a spherical (equirectangular) projection, which captures the entire visible universe from a single position (2 x 180 degrees = 360 degrees).

-Note how the distortion of the horizontal is almost zero, whilst distortion along the vertical (y) axis increase as you move away from the centre.
+Note how the distortion of the horizontal is almost zero, whilst distortion along the vertical (y) axis increase as you move away from the center.
 We’ve already covered projection types and why this happens previously (here).

 Looking at this transformation in a real photo.

-Source fish-eye image;
+Source fisheye image;

 Image credit: Paul Bourke